AMReX-Codes/amrex/_sources/Visualization.rst.txt

     In [2]: print(yt.__version__)
     3.4-dev

 Next, load a plot file; in this example we use a plot file from the Nyx cosmology application:

+.. highlight:: python

 ::